 How many times have you entered a 1-on-1 and not remembered one thing from the week or month before?

-- Automate it in email.
-With your sales development software, schedule an email for the sales rep reminding them of the agreed upon deliverable immediately after the 1-on-1, and maybe send them another reminder shortly before your next meeting.
+- Automate it with your sales development software.
+Schedule an email for the sales rep reminding them about the agreed upon deliverable immediately after the 1-on-1, and maybe send them another reminder shortly before your next meeting.

-- Schedule follow up reminders on your calendar.
-Some managers will schedule time on their calendar to follow up with sales reps throughout the middle of the week.
-Get into a weekly scheduled rhythm of follow up and you’ll be in the top percentile of sales managers.
+- Schedule follow-up reminders on your calendar.
+You have a calendar for a reason, put it to use.
+Get into a weekly scheduled rhythm of follow-up and you’ll be in the top percentile of sales managers.